 Setting Up QueryClientProvider

-To enable React Query, wrap your application with the QueryProvider component.
-This setup ensures global access to React Query throughout your app.
+To enable TanStack Query, wrap your application with the QueryProvider component.
+This setup ensures global access to the query client throughout your app.

-It is important that we create it as a component, because React does not like it when we put client side code in layout.tsx.
+It is important that we create it as a separate client component, because React does not allow client-side hooks in server components like layout.tsx.

 query-provider.tsx: